qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 Select some features, copy them to the clipboard, and then paste them into a new layer using :menuselection:`Edit --> Paste Features as -->` and choosing:

-* :menuselection:`New Vector Layer...`: you need to select the layer CRS, poping up the :guilabel:`Save vector layer as...` dialog from which you can select any supported data format (see :ref:`general_saveas` for parameters);
+* :guilabel:`New Vector Layer...`: you need to select the layer CRS, poping up the :guilabel:`Save vector layer as...` dialog from which you can select any supported data format (see :ref:`general_saveas` for parameters);
-* or :menuselection:`Temporary Scratch Layer...`: you need to select the layer CRS and give a name.
+* or :guilabel:`Temporary Scratch Layer...`: you need to select the layer CRS and give a name.

 A new layer, filled with selected features and their attributes is created and